The National Election Office Logo

 or

-In the case of an observer without a personal identification number, the type and number of the official identity document verifying their identity.
+in the case of an observer without a personal identification number, number and type of identification documents

 Useful links